What Is Ford Co-Pilot360, and How Does It Work?

 | Coverage Score† | 9.0 / 12 | 8.0 / 12 | 7.5 / 12 | 8.0 / 12 | 6.5 / 12 | 7.5 / 12 | 8.0 / 12 |

-* “Best Overall Coverage” reflects breadth across common safety and driver-assist categories and the availability of advanced parking automation in Ford’s lineup.
+*“Best Overall Coverage” reflects breadth across common safety/driver-assist categories and the availability of advanced parking automation in Ford’s lineup.

-† Coverage Score uses ✓ = 1, ◐ = 0.5, and — = 0, summed across listed features.
-Actual equipment varies by model, trim, and model year.
-Always review the window sticker or contact ORO Ford for exact availability.
+†Coverage Score uses ? = 1, ? = 0.5, — = 0, summed across listed features.
+Actual equipment varies by model/trim and model year.
+Always review the Monroney/window sticker or consult ORO Ford for exact availability.

 Why Ford Drivers in Oracle Choose Co-Pilot360 Technology

-If you are shopping for a new vehicle and want the latest safety technology, ORO Ford has a wide inventory of cars, trucks, and SUVs equipped with the Co-Pilot360 safety system.
-We recommend that you contact our sales team to schedule a demonstration of these advanced features.
-Our team will answer your questions and help you find the Ford that offers the technology you want.
+If you're shopping for a new vehicle and want the latest safety tech, ORO Ford has an expansive inventory of cars, trucks, and SUVs equipped with the Co-Pilot360 safety system.
+We recommend you contact our sales team to coordinate a demonstration of these advanced systems.
+Our friendly, knowledgeable staff will answer all your questions and help you find the perfect Ford with all the tech you need.

 Images by OEM